 By the 7th Century the Islamic Empire had been established in the Arabian Peninsula, and the Islamic Golden Age would emerge as a result of the spread of Islamic ideas throughout this newly forged Empire.

-In-fact, its been suggested that without the preservation and development of knowledge in this era, the Renaissance would not have been possible because it relied on the knowledge passed on from the Islamic Golden Age.
+In-fact, it’s been suggested that without the Arab preservation of Ancient Egyptian, Persian and Greek knowledge, the European Renaissance would not have been possible because the European Renaissance relied on the knowledge passed on from the Islamic Golden Age when the Moors entered Europe through Spain.

 Eventually formal schools known as Madrassas emerged and ideas were exchanged in these Centres of Learning scattered across the Empire as Libraries and Universities were built.